What is diversification?

 It's also important to remember that any investment comes with risk.
 All investments can go down as well as up, and you may get back less than you invest.

-We'd always advise talking to a Wesleyan Financial Services Consultant if you’re unsure about your investment options.
+If you're unsure about your investment options, we'd always advise talking to a Specialist Financial Adviser from Wesleyan Financial Services.
 Book an appointment for a no-obligation consultation.

 Even if you’re new to investing, you’re probably aware of the ups and downs of the stock market.
 Where there’s potential to gain, there’s the potential to lose.